Trullion: Alastor 2262: Plot summary

 Glinnes Hulden returns to Trullion after ten years of service in the Whelm, the Connatic's military force.
 Glinnes' older brother Shira is missing, so being an hour older than his sullen twin brother Glay, he finds himself the owner of the family holdings.
 However, while he was away, Glay had sold a choice island to an off-worlder, Lute Casagave.
 Glinnes wants the land back, but cannot come up with the 12,000 ozols, since Glay had already spent the proceeds.
 After an argument, Glay moves out.
 His mother also leaves, to go live with Akadie, a professional consultant and mentor.

-Glinnes evicts a Trevanyi family invited by Glay to camp on Hulden land.
+Glinnes evicts a Trevanyi family whom Glay invited to camp on Hulden land.
 Later, they take revenge by ambushing him, robbing him of his life savings and leaving him unconscious for the merlings to kill.
 Fortunately, he wakes up before that can happen.

 Glinnes learns that the local, somewhat-impoverished aristocrat, Lord Gensifer, is recruiting a professional team to play hussade.
 The object is to grasp the golden ring attached to the clothing of the other team's sheirl, who must be a virgin.
 A ransom is paid and play resumes, but when a team runs out of funds, the ring is pulled and the sheirl's clothing falls away in full view of the spectators.
-Seeing an opportunity to earn the ozols he needs, Glinnes joins the "Gorgons".
+Seeing an opportunity to earn the ozols that he needs, Glinnes joins the "Gorgons".
 However, Gensifer insists on being the team captain.
 Several matches show that he is exceptionally inept; Glinnes and the rest of the better players quit in disgust.